-On-the-job supervised experience at a public accounting firm, corporation, governmental agency or nonprofit organization.
-Prerequisites: Internship coordinator's permission and acceptance by organization.
-2-4 SH.
+A learning experience that cultivates a student's academic and professional development through valuable work experience and the integration of classroom-acquired knowledge by working at a public accounting firm, corporation, governmental agency, or nonprofit organization.
+Prerequisites: Faculty advisor's permission, approval by the SWSB Internship Committee, and acceptance by organization.
+Graded on an S/U basis.
+1-4 SH.